Consultar ensayos de calidad

 Estrategia descendente: primero definición de los aspectos

-principales del sistema y luego entrar en los detalles.
+sistema y luego entrar en los detalles.

 Requerimientos